conda-forge/conda-forge.github.io/blog/2024-10-15-python-noarch-variants.md

 In the Python world, some packages are written in C/C++/Cython to get the most performance out of a package.
-However these packages have a reference implementation written in Python.
+However these packages sometimes have a reference implementation written in Python.
 The Python reference implementation is a good way to check the C/C++/Cython code against a much simpler python implementation and is also useful for platforms like PyPy where the C/C++/Cython implementation